 Previously: Stanford's Michael Levitt wins 2013 Nobel Prize in chemistry, No average morning for Nobel winner Michael Levitt, The lure of research: How Nobel winner Tom Südhof came to work in the basic sciences and Nobel Prize-netting iPS-cell discovery was initially a tough sell (for me, anyway)

-Photo, of Levitt (in blue shirt) talking with reporters last Wednesday, by L.A.
+Photo of Levitt talking with reporters last Wednesday by L.A.
 Cicero/ Stanford News Service